SafiaSafa/PSRank/README.md

 The data used is produce by simulation according to a Laplace distribution.

-To install the package `PSRank` and load it into R :
+To install the package `PSRank` and load it into R (version 3.4.2):

 ```
 devtools::install_github("SafiaSafa/PSRank")